dG94Cg/littlebot/README.md

     > weechat.hook_proccess may as a hack way to support xmpp here
 - query.lua/last.lua    record the message from irc chat, :query {nickname}, :last {nickname} to list last word, :query.msg {msg} to find command
     > buggy one

+## Command

+- :sm     give user a mark, ``:sm littleme Admin`` as mark, ``:sm littleme`` as read
+- :say    let bot said something, ``:say hello world``
+- :lua    ``:lua ${code}``  execute the lua code with some protection
+    > print mean say to channel, say mean say to command sender
+    > usage: :lua print "hello world"
+- :last   ``:last ${nickname}``  to know last msg he said
+- :query  ``:query ${nickname}``  to know what he said at last 5 msg
+- :help   a urgly help manual
+- :auth   check out if you're authed, change the admin list at init.lua#Context.admin
+- :reload reload the code, warn: if code load error, bot will crash
+- :update update current code from git, you need fix the path before use
+- :mute tell bot to shut up or allow to speak

+## Hack and Development

+add lua file with ``require "bot.command"`` if you wana add some function.

+- Host.say

+    Host.say depends on Host.command
+    - @arg source :: ``{server="irc server name for weechat to find buffer",target="who you wana msg to, #channel_name or nickname"}``
+    - @arg msg    :: the message
+    - @arg option :: ``{channel=true}``, won't add command sender name as prefix like "user: msg" if channel is true ,design for further use
+- Command.retrieve

+    execute only when not command match, why do i add this????

+- Host.hook

+    execute at everytime when message reach

+- sanbox.lua

+    not safe sandbox here, impl it as your wish, code is .... kind of smelly, it should got loop protect and io,os,package,loadfile,dofile,load protect

+    > WARN: require is not protect by sandbox here, impl it as your need
+- command.fuc.execute = function (msg) the msg

+    msg is create by msg_head.lua
+    ```lua
+    msg = {
+        nickname
+    ,   msg
+    ,   server  =   server
+    ,   target  =   channel_name|nickname
+    }```
+    > not primsg support now